-The existing special conditions for Model 787 oblique seat installations do not adequately address oblique seats with 3-point and pretensioner restraint systems.
+The existing special conditions for Boeing Model 777-300ER series airplane oblique seat installations do not address oblique seats with 3-point restraint systems equipped with pretensioners.
 Therefore, the proposed configuration requires special conditions.

 Conditions 1 through 6 address occupant protection in consideration of the oblique-facing seats.
-Conditions 7 through 10 ensure that the pretensioner system activates when intended, to provide the necessary protection of occupants.
+Conditions 7 through 10 address ensuring that the pretensioner system activates when intended, to provide the necessary protection of occupants.
 This includes protection of a range of occupants under various accident conditions.
 Conditions 11 through 16 address maintenance and reliability of the pretensioner system, including any outside influences on the mechanism, to ensure it functions as intended.

-The special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.